Active-set Methods for Submodular Minimization Problems: Decomposable Problems

 \BEAS w_{1,t} & = & \text{prox}_{f_1 - u/2}(w_{2, t-1}) = (I - \Pi_{B(F_1) - u/2})(w_{2, t-1}), \\ s_{1,t} & = & w_{2, t-1} - w_{1, t}, \\ w_{2,t} & = & \text{prox}_{f_2 - u/2}(w_{1, t}) = (I - \Pi_{B(F_2) - u/2})(w_{1, t}), \\ s_{2,t} & = & w_{1, t} - w_{2, t}, \EEAS where $I$ is the identity matrix.
 This is exactly the same as Dykstra's alternating projection steps.

 We have implemented it, and it behaves similar to alternating projections, but it still requires TV oracles for projection (see experiments in \mysec{experiments}).
-There is however a key difference: while alternating projections and alternating reflections always converge to a pair of closest points, Dykstra's alternating projection algorithm converges to a \emph{specific} pair of points, namely the pair closest to the initialization of the algorithm~\cite{bauschke1994dykstra}; see an illustration in \myfig{outer-closest} (top).
+There is however a key difference: while alternating projections and alternating reflections always converge to a pair of closest points, Dykstra's alternating projection algorithm converges to a \emph{specific} pair of points, namely the pair closest to the initialization of the algorithm~\citep{bauschke1994dykstra}; see an illustration in \myfig{outer-closest}-(a).
 This insight will be key in our algorithm to avoid cycling.

-Assuming TV oracles are available for $F_1$ and $F_2$, \cite{treesubmod,seshTV} use alternating projection~\cite{bauschke1997method} and alternating reflection~\cite{bauschke2004finding} algorithms.
-However, these algorithms are equivalent to block \emph{dual} coordinate descent and cannot be be cast explicitly as descent algorithms for the primal TV problem.
+Assuming TV oracles are available for $F_1$ and $F_2$, \citet{treesubmod} and \citet{seshTV} use alternating projection~\citep{bauschke1997method} and alternating reflection~\citep{bauschke2004finding} algorithms to solve dual optimization problem in \eq{dualDecomp} . \citet{nishihara2014convergence} gave a extensive theoretical analysis of alternating projection and showed that it converges linearly.
+However, these algorithms are equivalent to block \emph{dual} coordinate descent and cannot be cast explicitly as descent algorithms for the primal TV problem.
 On the other hand, Dykstra's alternating projection is a descent algorithm on the primal, which enables local search over partitions.
 Complex TV oracles are often implemented by using SFM oracles recursively with the divide-and-conquer strategy on the individual functions.
-Using our algorithm in \mysec{activesetAlg}, they can be made more efficient using warmstarts (see experiments in \mysec{experiments}).
+Using our algorithm in \mysec{activesetAlg}, they can be made more efficient using warm-starts (see experiments in \mysec{experiments}).

-\subsection{Local search over partitions using active-set method}
+\subsection{Local Search over Partitions using Active-set Method}